4rtemTrickster/InfimechTxUpgrade/README.md

 - Webcamd and touch screen still work like normal
 - Recompiles RPI mcu
 - Fixes sources.list fist so that you can update(only to what is in the archive area) and apply security patches.
-    - Future work to compile Armbian 24 and get this working corectly....
+    - Future work to compile Armbian 24 and get this working correctly....
 TBD

 ## What this script does not do
 - Install script does not update the STM32 microcontroller to klipper 12 automatically, updating the microcontroller will be a manual process that is documented at the end of this [document](#manually-updating-microcontroller)